TheFlash2k/nmap-scan-automation/README.md

 an nmap scan automation with -sC -sV -oA parameters pre-defined.
 And because I use these parameters only, so, yeah, it did make it easier for me to enumerate the machines i was scanning by just typing the ip and nothing else.

+The attached nmapScan binary was compiled using G++.

 [^] Usage